 A traditional diffusion testing system typically has a group of six cells for simultaneous testing of six specimens.
 A magnetic cell drive controls the mixing of each cell receptor chamber throughout the test, and a circulating bath provides heated water to the jacketed cells to maintain a constant temperature.
 In newer systems the receptor media is heated directly, also known as a dry-heat cell.
 Samples are taken from the receptor chamber, and the same amount of media is then replaced to maintain a constant media-membrane interface.

 Sampling of the receptor medium can be performed manually or automatically.
-Teledyne Hanson’s legacy manual diffusion testing systems consist of six cells, a cell drive, a speed control, a media replace beaker, a circulating bath, and a manual sampling syringe.
+Teledyne Hanson’s manual diffusion testing systems consist of six cells, a cell drive, a speed control and a manual sampling syringe.
 The analyst removes samples using the syringe and replaces the medium after each sample is removed.
-Hanson’s new Phoenix™ line of diffusion cell testers operate without a circulating bath, making the system more portable with a smaller footprint.
+The automated system provides automated sampling, collection, and media replace.

 Phoenix™ Dry Heat Systems

-The new Phoenix™ family of dry‐heat systems makes diffusion‐cell testing faster, easier, and more economical.
-The Phoenix DB‐6 manual sampling system offers six‐cell manual sampling in a compact footprint with an advanced touch screen display.
-The Phoenix RDS Robotic Diffusion Station delivers fully automated sampling, collection, and media replace with the ability to run up to 24 cells at once from a single computer workstation.
+The patented Phoenix™ family of dry‐heat systems makes diffusion‐cell testing faster, easier, and more economical.
+The Phoenix DB‐6 manual sampling system (U.S. patent 10,753,841) offers six‐cell manual sampling in a compact footprint with an advanced touch screen display.
+The Phoenix RDS Robotic Diffusion Station (U.S. patent 10,753,841) delivers fully automated sampling, collection, and media replace with the ability to run up to 24 cells at once from a single computer workstation.
 Both systems rely on the outstanding performance of the new Phoenix™ Dry Heat diffusion cell, made from precision borosilicate glass, with mixer inserts engineered to produce instant homogenization of receptor media.